wvlet/airframe/codec/README.md

 airframe-codec
 ====

-airframe-codec is an [MessagePack](https://msgpack.org)-based data encoder + decoder.
+airframe-codec is an [MessagePack](https://msgpack.org)-based schema-on-read data transcoder.

 With airframe-codec you can:
 - Encode Scala objects (e.g., case classes, collection, etc.) into MessagePack format, and decode it.
 Object serialization/deserialization.